All Episodes

 Wow.

-I can read This case here.
+I can read this case here.

 Yeah, this one's really interesting.

-The only widely cited case in which a death was officially attributed to paranormal causes is the Bell Witch haunting in Adams, Tennessee.
+The only widely cited case in which a death was officially attributed to paranormal causes is the Bell Witch haunting in Adams, Tennessee, specifically the 1820 death of John Bell Sr.

-John Bell, dude, and I think he's also the lead singer for widespread panic as well.
+And I think he's also the lead singer for widespread panic as well.

 Love him.

-Um many lives.
+He's had many lives.

 Yeah, he's had many lives, dude.